groupmm/libsoni/paper/paper.md

 ## Piano-Roll Representations (\texttt{libsoni.pianoroll})
 A symbolic score-based representation describes each note by parameters such as start time, duration, pitch, and other attributes.
-This representation is closely related to MIDI encodings and is often visualized in the form of two-dimensional piano-roll representations (see also Figure \autoref{libsoni}c).
+This representation is closely related to MIDI encodings and is often visualized in the form of two-dimensional piano-roll representations (see also Figure \autoref{fig:libsoni}c).
 In these representations, time is encoded on the horizontal axis, pitch on the vertical axis, and each note is represented by an axis-parallel rectangle indicating onset, pitch, and duration.
 This representation is widely used in several MIR tasks, including automatic music transcription [@BenetosDDE19_MusicTranscription_SPM] und music score--audio music synchronization